FreekKalter/godoc-side-nav/README.md

 ## Disclaimer
 I am a by no means a 'front-end guy', so any pull request are welcome.

-## TODO
+## *TODO*

-- figure out a sensible way to scroll both frames independly
+- figure out what causes the glitch when switching to a package in another branch
-- use jquery for loadPkg function
+- make side-nav interactive by colapsing treebranches